• Search

 JUNIOR YEAR CHECKLIST

 Junior year is a key year in your pursuit of college.
-This is the year to narrow down the colleges you want to attend and your potential majors.
-This is also the year to challenge yourself with more AP and honors courses, or perhaps even taken college courses at Norco College if you're ready for that.
+This is the year to narrow down the colleges you want to attend and your potential majors so you can gear your course choices towards it.

 Fall Semester

-• Testing plan (if needed): Create a testing plan and schedule for when you will take the SAT, ACT, SAT subject tests, and AP exams and mark the dates on your calendar.
+• Testing plan (if needed): Not all universities require the SAT or ACT.
+However, if you are set on universities that require either, create a testing plan and schedule for when you will take the exams.
 Be sure you leave yourself enough time to prepare for each test.
-Note that many universities no longer require the SAT/ACT!

 • College and majors: Narrow down your list of colleges including the most important aspects of why you want to go to that school.
 Narrow down and research the majors you may want to pursue; you have one more year before you'll have to input your major choice on your college applications.
 Attend college fairs, visit the campuses, and meet with admissions representatives to learn more about their school.

 • College fairs: The College & Career Center will have many colleges and military branches visit during this semester.
-Be sure to check with Ms. Roeder for the schedule of when your desired colleges/universities will be on campus!
+Be sure to check with Ms. Esther Lopez in the ERHS Career Center for the schedule of when your desired colleges/universities will be on campus!
 The admissions representatives will usually be on campus during both lunches.

 • NCAA: If you want to play Division I or II sports in college, start the certification process and meet with your counselor to make sure you're taking the right classes.
 Check the NCAA link under "Resources."